-Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer-Prize Winning Journalist
+Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer Prize-Winning Journalist

 “Vladimir Putin must be smiling — even laughing out loud — at the bungling Donald Trump’s crazy mess in Syria,” wrote David Cay Johnston, in an essay published by the news site Raw Story.

-Johnston listed several way in which, he says, Trump’s abrupt decision and it aftermath has been to Putin’s benefit, causing Putin to be “thrilled with Trump’s disaster.”
+Johnston listed several way in which Trump’s abrupt decision and the aftermath has been to Putin’s benefit, potentially causing Putin to be “thrilled with Trump’s disaster.”

 “Putin tightened his hold on Syria,” giving Russia a second “warm water military port,” after it also gained one by annexing Crimea in 2014, Johnston wrote.
 “Thanks to Trump the Kremlin is now a player in the Middle East.”